Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB293', 'How to store Rapise tests in Git and run them with SpiraTeam')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB293.aspx">KB293</a> How to store Rapise tests in Git and run them with SpiraTeam

 In some cases it is convenient to store tests in the same Git repository where source code of an application under test is located.
-For example, if you are using Visual Studio Team Services.
-From this article you will learn how to execute Rapise tests stored in a Git repository with SpiraTeam and leverage the power of SpiraTeam reporting and analysis features.
+For example, if you are using Visual Studio Team Services.В  From this article you will learn how to execute Rapise tests stored in a Git repository with SpiraTeam and leverage the power of SpiraTeam reporting and analysis features.

 ### <a onclick="return RegisterKbClick('KB292', 'Dynamics NAV Support in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB292.aspx">KB292</a> Dynamics NAV Support in Rapise